Everything you need to know about how to make sure your clients are paying their invoices on time and how to deal with those that don't.

 Why Would Someone Who Qualifies for the C.C.B.
 Need a Loan?

 There are many reasons why people need to apply for loans.
-Even when the Government is giving them a bit of extra money each year, families who are currently benefitting from the Canada Child Benefit are no different.
+Even when the Government is giving them a bit of extra money each year, families who are currently benefiting from the Canada Child Benefit are no different.
 In fact, depending on the parent or parents’ current income and how many children they have, it can be very hard to support a family while dealing with all the other expenses one might have, like a mortgage, car payments, etc. Some parents might even need a loan just to cover the costs of their daily expenses, such as groceries, rent, or utilities.

 It can be especially hard for single parents making one income to earn enough to both raise their children and finance their home, a car, and other necessary expenses, so a loan can help out greatly during times of financial uncertainty.
 Particularly when it comes to families with multiple members involved, parents and children alike, emergency situations of all sorts might arise, whether they’re medical or financial, that could require a loan to help cover the costs associated with whatever that situation might be.